N-acetyldiaminopimelate deacetylase

-Thus, the two substrates of this enzyme are N-acetyl-LL-2,6-diaminoheptanedioate and H_{2}O, whereas its two products are acetate and LL-2,6-diaminoheptanedioate.
+The enzyme characterised from Bacillus megaterium hydrolyses N-acetyl-LL-2,6-diaminopimelic acid to (S,S)-2,6-diaminopimelic acid and acetic acid The reaction is part of the biosynthesis of the amino acid, lysine.

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is N6-acetyl-LL-2,6-diaminoheptanedioate amidohydrolase.
 Other names in common use include N-acetyl-L-diaminopimelic acid deacylase, N-acetyl-LL-diaminopimelate deacylase, and 6-N-acetyl-LL-2,6-diaminoheptanedioate amidohydrolase.
-This enzyme participates in lysine biosynthesis.